hsauro/PathwayDesigner/README.md

  - Autosync changes in the rate law with the diagram, especially for modifiers.
  - Fixed bugs in SBMLLayout export, fixed bug in tooltips colliding with delete species or reaction

+### Versiion: 0.38

+ - Added preferences option to show or hide a null node
+ - Improved handling of bezier curves usingthe Deckard autolayout with reactions such A -> A + B
+ - Added more control to the positioning of the reaction arrow head.

 ### Not yet supported

 - Set font sizes for species names